Bella Coola & Great Bear Rainforest

 Restrictions may change at any time; call to inquire

-If you have children ages 3- 11 we can offer you a private package for your family – please inquire for a personalized program.
+If you have children aged 12 and older we can offer you a children’s discount.
+For smaller children ages 3- 11 we can create a private package for your family – please inquire for a personalized program.

 Taxes/Fees: 5% GST